Skip to main content

 This is a classy family-owned store that does a little bit of everything.
 Deli, bakery, sweets, a wine tasting room, and a huge selection of pop (including Vernors in glass bottles).
 When the Flying Cauldron “butterscotch beer” first took off because of Universal, this was the only place you could find it.

-Art-Deco style store exterior with curved, backlit glass and etched signage that reads "Specialty Food and Beverages, Delicatassen, Bakery, Pizza, Liquor, Produce
+Art-Deco style store exterior with curved, backlit glass and etched signage that reads "Specialty Food and Beverages, Delicatessen, Bakery, Pizza, Liquor, Produce

 Oliver T’s exterior.